navaz-alani/navaz.me-content/prog:Programming/articles:md:Articles/encodings.md

 `110` and `10` (`6` and `2`), this would translate to `fb` (f->6th letter and b->2nd
 letter) which is far from the original text `aj`.

-So, to solve this, we can use blocks of a certain length (4 is adequete for this case).
+So, to solve this, we can use blocks of a certain length (4 is adequate for this case).
 Therefore, we write 1 as `0001` instead of `1`.
 After this modification, `aj` is now encoded as `00011010`.
 To get the text representation back, we break this binary representation into blocks of length 4 and convert them back to their respective characters.